hydrodynamicstability/statquotes/README.md

   - Presidential Address.  *Sankhya: The Indian Journal of Statistics*, 4 (1):  14-17.

+- "The statistician who supposes that his main contribution to the planning of an experiment will involve statistical theory, finds repeatedly that he makes his most valuable contribution simply by persuading the investigator to epxlain why he wishes to do the experiment, by persuading him to justify the experimental treatments, and to explain why it is that the experiment, when completed, will assist him in his research."

+  - Gertrude M. Cox (1951)

+  - Lecture at the U.S. Department of Agriculture, Washington, D.C., 11 January 1951.
+Quoted by W. Edwards Deming (1960), *Sample Design in Business Research*.
+Wiley.

 - "It's easier to get involved than it is to extricate yourself."

   - John C. Bailar, III (1976)